-62 border employees under internal investigation for posts
+62 border employees under internal investigation amid posts

 Not reporting misconduct is also considered misconduct, he said, and they were working to determine who was active on the page, who knew about the posts, and who were just bystander members of the group.
 And the investigation was ongoing regardless of rank, they said.

 Customs and Border Protection investigators sent a letter to Facebook to archive the data and have been identifying members and interviewing them.
-Once completed, they will send their findings to Border Patrol, which will determine whether misconduct occurred and whether a punishment, like loss of vacation days or firing, is required.
+Once completed, they will send their findings to Border Patrol, which will determine whether misconduct occurred and whether a punishment is required.

 Since 2016, 80 other individuals have been investigated for misconduct for social media posts, and his office put out a reminder on policies last year, Klein said.
 Customs and Border Protection officials didn’t immediately have the outcome of those investigations but said they were working to gather the information.

-A former agent who belongs to the 10-15 group told AP that members had to provide the administrator with their graduating class number from the Border Patrol Academy and have a current member vouch for their credentials.
+A former agent who belongs to the 10-15 Facebook group told AP that members had to provide the administrator with their graduating class number from the Border Patrol Academy and have a current member vouch for their credentials.
 The agent, who retired last year in San Diego, spoke to The Associated Press on condition of anonymity because he feared a public backlash.

 The agent likened the forum to a bar where agents would gather after work and swap stories.
 He said any agent active on Facebook would have likely received an invitation to join.